AI-SysBio/RA-drug-discovery/README.md

 ## Constructing cell-type specific gene regulatory network
 We use PANDA and LIONESS:
 - Cell-specific gene expression matrix.
-In this study we used bulk but you can also use single cell and average them out to make it equivalent
+In this study we used bulk but you can also use single cell and average them out to make it equivalent, available in `Data/RA_gene_expression`
-- Prior knowledge about TF-TF interactions and TF binding motif Run the script PANDA_network.py to compute the network and analyse them
+- Prior knowledge about TF-TF interactions and TF binding motif, available in `Data/PANDA_prior_knowledge` Run the script PANDA_network.py to compute the network and analyse them

 ## Key driver analysis